NeoOrigins 2.0 action_on_event Event Reference

 Dispatch site: InteractionPowerEvents.onEntityUse (filtered to LivingEntity targets).

-Typical use: healing touch, taming-by-class, entity-hug particle.
+Typical use: healing touch, taming-by-class, entity-hug particle, trade-lock origins (villager_interact + cancel_event).

 item_pickup